opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param nsamples: The number of samples when they are stored separately.

-    :param covar: The output covariance matrix of the type= ``ctype``  and square size.
+    :param covar: The output covariance matrix of the type ``ctype``  and square size.

-    :param mean: The input or output (depending on the flags) array - the mean (average) vector of the input vectors.
+    :param mean: The input or output (depending on the flags) array - the average of the input vectors.

     :param flags: Operation flags, a combination of the following values: